afids/autoafids_prep/README.md

 - Synchronize the pipeline with [AFIDS-CNN](https://github.com/afids/afids-CNN) to avoid latency between downloading the datasets and preparing them for training the model.

 ## Questions, Issues, Suggestions, and Other Feedback
 Please reach out if you have any questions, suggestions, or other feedback related to this software—either through email (dbansal7@uwo.ca) or the discussions page.
-You can also ping me on Slack or even set up an online video/audio call!
 Larger issues or feature requests can be posted and tracked via the issues page.
 Finally, you can also reach out to Alaa Taha, the Science Lead for autoafids_prep.